 Suppression (Operations & Firefighting)

 The Louisville Division of Fire’s Suppression Bureau is made up of women and men who risk their lives daily to keep the residents of our community protected.
 During a year the division will respond to tens of thousands of calls for assistance.
-In 2013 the Division responded to 31,886 incidents; 12,143 of them fire-related and 19,743 medical runs.
-So far this year the Division has responded to almost 28,000 fire and medical incidents.
+In 2021, the Division responded to 43,553 incidents; 4% of them fire-related and 53% medical runs.

 The suppression bureau does not limit its services to emergency response.
 Each fire company in this bureau develops target hazard surveys and conducts water flow tests for critical buildings and facilities in their districts/battalions.
 Its members are deeply committed to working with the community in their respective neighborhoods.
 Community Involvement and Fire Prevention are concepts embraced by all suppression members.
 Mentoring children in the school system, working in food kitchens for the homeless, developing a relationship with critically ill patients in area hospitals and providing assistance on housing projects for the underprivileged are just a few of the projects to which members are committed.